 “Rhodiola rosea is an adaptogenic nootropic that may improve cognitive function, enhance memory and learning, and protect the brain.
 It also helps with emotional calming and protects against emotional stress,” says Haley.

-In fact, a 2012 systematic review found that rhodiola may be helpful at alleviating brain fog.
-A 2012 study with 101 people found that 400 mg of rhodiola rosea per day for four weeks produced significant improvements in symptoms of stress, such as fatigue, exhaustion, and anxiety.
+In fact, a found that rhodiola may be helpful at alleviating brain fog.
+A with 101 people found that 400 mg of rhodiola rosea per day for four weeks produced significant improvements in symptoms of stress, such as fatigue, exhaustion, and anxiety.

 Rhodiola rosea benefits: